satuelisa/CINVESTAV2025/README.md

 Intro course for bio-med people who want to get into ML-flavored Python.
 The course materials are in English; instruction is given primarily in Spanish with multilingual Q&A.

-## Store, process & visualize data
+## [Day 1](https://github.com/satuelisa/CINVESTAV2025/blob/main/basics.ipynb) Store, process & visualize data

 - Variables, conditions, loops & subroutines
 - Information visualization